lionix-team/castable-request/README.md

 # Laravel Castable Request

-This package exposes a request validation rule that applies a cast to the request input just like the eloquent casts.
+This package applies eloquent model casts to the request input.

 ## Installation